"Everything in life is writable about if you have the outgoing guts to do it,

 So, I like to write.

-My profession exists because of the very nature of said
+My profession exists because of the 'grey.'
+Take poverty

-This can easily lead someone to an economic standstill.
+even puncturing it.
+This can easily lead someone to an

 Those living in poverty as well as those living in the economic margins do so with wobbly wheels.
 There is no quick fix to poverty and if there were, it would have been resolved a long time ago.
 But, I believe if we all invest in our community just a bit more, we can balance the wheels for others and live more purposive lives.